 Ricardo "Rick" Ceballos is a first-generation transfer student, a parent, and an English major minoring in film and media studies.

 As a transfer student, Ceballos only had two quarters on the UCI campus before the pandemic interrupted life and made remote-learning the standard for the rest of his tenure as a student.
 He thanks the UCI Humanities Honors Program, a two-year, upper-division program designed to challenge exceptional humanities students, as crucial to him finding community during this time.
 As part of his involvement in the program, Ceballos is writing a thesis where he examines pop culture and identity formation through a gender-studies lens.

-Through the Humanities Out There Program, Ceballos also interned for the UCI Center for Medical Humanities - an experience he treasures as one of his favorite moments at UCI.
-For the center, he interviewed people of color and wrote about their experiences with the medical industry in Orange County, giving him an opportunity to record their stories while also engaging in interdisciplinary work.
+Through the Humanities Out There Program, Ceballos worked with the Special Collections and Archives Department - an experience he treasures as one of his favorite moments at UCI.
+During his internship, he supported UCI Medical Humanities by transcribing interviews with people of color about their experiences with the medical industry in Orange County, making them accessible for future research.

 While remote learning was not ideal, Ceballos was thankful for both his experiences in the honors program and as an intern.
 Even more so, he was grateful to have had his wife and her support along for every step of this journey.